by Charleen Burghardt

 Dear God and creator of life,

 May your peace guard my heart and mind as I grieve her loss.
-Comfort me in knowing that my mother is no longer suffering; she is in a place of rest.
+Comfort me in her loss.
+Help me hold her memories close.

 I pray for courage when I miss her and wish to talk to her.
 Bring her wisdom to my mind so I can recall it as I navigate life.